CoderZ865/CoderZ865/README.md

 A mini DBMS project where I worked on both the backend logic and basic frontend.

 ### 🛒 Market Basket Analysis
 Explored association rules and patterns in retail data.
-R, tidyverse, and a good amount of learning-by-doing.

 ---